aliibarry/dia-nn_in_parallel/README.md

 _with input from Feng Xian_

+For shorter jobs, samples can be processed in serial (`dia-nn_sampleserial.sh`).
+Run time depends on search space, can likely run 50-100 samples within 72 hr vsc timelimit.

 DIA-NN parallelization through a 5-part analysis protocol.
 Based on discussions in https://github.com/bigbio/quantms/issues/164.

 Part 1 : `dia-nn_buildspeclib.sh`: generate a spectral library based on FASTA.
 Only needs to be run once per FASTA combination